Office: 7800 York Road, Suite 134

 Liberal Arts 3230

-Alison McCartney is professor of political science in the Department of Political Science.
-Currently in her 15th year at Towson University, she has served as director of the international studies program, chair of the Faculty Committee on Service-Learning, and co-founder of the TU-Baltimore County Public Schools Model United Nations program, in addition to numerous other committee responsibilities.
-In 2007, Dr. McCartney won the University of Maryland Regents Awards for mentoring.
-Her publications include works on civic engagement education and contemporary German foreign policy; research interests including civic engagement and European politics (specializing in Germany, Poland, the European Union and Russia).
-Her teaching interests are civic engagement, European politics, foreign policy and general international relations.
-She is a member of the American Political Science Association (APSA) and president of the Political Science Education section of APSA; PhD University of Virginia.
+Alison Rios Millett McCartney is professor of political science in the Department of Political Science.
+A member of the Towson University faculty for over 20 years, she has served as director of the international studies program, chair of the Faculty Committee on Service-Learning, co-founder of the TU-Baltimore County Public Schools Model United Nations program, co-founder of the Undergraduate Research Club, and member of the Latinx Faculty Staff Association.
+Professor McCartney won the University of Maryland Regents Award for mentoring in 2009, the Maryland-D.C.
+Campus Compact Service-Learning Scholarship in 2012, the TU Outstanding Service-Learning Faculty Member Award in 2015, the BTU Partnership award and the Campus Compact Mid-Atlantic P20 Partnership Award in 2018, and the Distinguished Service aware from the APSA Political Science Education section in 2020.
+Her publications include co-editing three books on civic engagement education - Teaching Civic Engagement Globally (2021), Teaching Civic Engagement Across the Disciplines (2017), and Teaching Civic Engagement: From Student to Active Citizen (2013) - and many other book chapters, articles, and webinars on civic engagement education, undergraduate education, and contemporary German foreign policy.
+Her teaching interests include undergraduate research, civic engagement, European politics, foreign policy, and international relations.
+She is a member of the American Political Science Association (APSA) and past president of the Political Science Education section of APSA.

 Director of Co-Curricular Programs and Constituent Relationships

 Honors College Coordinator

-Abram Fox is the Honors College Coordinator at Towson University, where he oversees the Honors application and admissions processes, advises freshmen and sophomore students on the successful completion of their Honors College requirements, and manages assessment tracking procedures.
-He also teaches an HONR 370 special topics course, Comics: Art and Visual Culture.
-Prior to joining Towson University, Dr. Fox worked at the University of Maryland, College Park as Honors Humanities Program Coordinator.
-He also earned his Ph.D. in Art History and Archaeology from the University of Maryland, and currently sits on the boards of directors for the University of Maryland Honors Alumni Network and the Laurel Historical Society.
+Abram Fox is the Honors College Coordinator at Towson University, where he oversees the Honors application and admissions processes, advises Honors sophomore students and also serves as an FYE advisor, manages assessment tracking procedures, and maintains the Honors website.
+He is also curator for the Lieberman Collection, sits on the board of directors for Towson University Hillel, and occasionally teaches an HONR 370 special topics course, Comics: Art and Visual Culture.
+Prior to joining TU, Fox worked at the University of Maryland, College Park as Honors Humanities Program Coordinator.
+He earned Ph.D., M.A., and B.A. degrees in art history and archaeology from the University of Maryland, College Park, as well as a B.A. degree in history from that institution.